KarnbirKhera/CUDA-Vector-Addition/README.md

      - Grid Stride: The use of grid stride effectively reduced the number of blocks from the naive's 781,250 to 144.
 While this 144 count allowed for better occupancy, this does not give the SM enough warps to switch to when one warp stalls for latency hiding.
 Latency hiding is important especially for memory bound kernels as it allows the scheduler to switch to different warps when the current one is stalled, this allows each SM to always be busy rather than stalling waiting on memory.
      - Vectorization: The reason why vectorization plays a role in reducing the elgible warps is because of the required tail handling for when the data is not divisible by 4.
 This tail handling makes each warp to stall for longer, which means the scheduler will have even less warps to switch to as every warp will stall for a longer duration.<br><br>

-      _**Note:** When I was first trying to understand why vectorization may cause an increased number of stalls, I thought it may have been because we we're calling for four floats per thread, rather than just one in the naive.
-After looking more into it and updating my mental model of vectorization I came to the following conclusion.
-While it is true we are increasing the bandwidth saturation and the required computation per thread, the actual speed at which the thread recieves the four floats is very similar to the naive._

-      _This is because every thread deals with 4 floats, totaling to 16 bytes.
-On a warp scale where instructions are executed, this results in a call for 512 bytes of data.
-This perfectly coalesces with the 32 byte sectors of the DRAM.
-When we compare the naive kernel that requests for 128 bytes per cycle with the vectorized kernels which requests for 512 bytes, we can say that the vectorized kernel is four times more efficient when it comes to memory instructions!_

 <br>